How to apply for benefits

 Is the membership fee charged automatically?

 Yes, the fund membership fee is automatically deducted from your salary.
 The membership fee is 0,75 % of your gross income, or up to 420 euros per calendar year.
+For instance, if your gross income is 2,000 euros per month, your membership fee is 15 euros a month, i.e. 180 euros a year.

 Besides membership fees, the additional benefits offered by the fund and some of the administrative costs are funded also by employers’ support payments.
 In addition, as part of the Tradeka group’s corporate responsibility strategy, Tradeka-Yhtiöt Oy also funds the operations by paying a share of all members’ membership fees.
+According to fund rules, the board of directors may raise or lower the membership fee for a limited term.

 How do I prove I am a fund member?